 Sarajevsko: Sarajevo Beer

-The local beer, Sarajevsko, has been brewing in Sarajevo since 1864.
-However, we’ve heard debates regarding how the taste is holding up post-war.
 From what we’ve gathered (which isn’t much), either the process or the ingredients have recently been improved and some locals are coming back around to the old favorite.

 Local Sarajevo Rakija

-Rakija, or fruit brandy, is popular throughout the Balkans.
+Rakija, a fruit brandy, is popular throughout the Balkans.
 In Sarajevo, we saw it ordered both with beer and on its own.
 Although many varieties are quite potent, we favored medica, a sweet honey brandy with a smooth finish.

-Best Bars in Sarajevo
+Fun Bars in Sarajevo

 Zlatna Ribica: Goldfish Bar Sarajevo

-For whatever beverage we were after, we could find it and a mesmerizing atmosphere at Zlatna Ribica, or in English: Goldfish Bar.
 The interior resembles an antique shop and the wait staff dress the part.
 A goldfish swims in a small tank with a plaque that reads, “I am the fish that is made of gold, what is your wish?”
 MAP

-RajvoSA: A Locals Bar in Sarajevo
+RajvoSA: Local Bar in Sarajevo

 Map of Sarajevo Restaurants

-Planning a Trip to Sarajevo, Bosnia and Herzegovina
+Planning a Trip to Sarajevo

 Now that you know the best places to eat in Sarajevo, we have a few more tips that will help you plan your trip to the city.